Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

 - **Individual tracking**: Each message tracked by its unique correlation ID
 - **Granular retry**: Only failed messages need to be retried, not entire batches

-## Channel Churn: The Hidden Performance Killer
+## Channel Churn: Hidden Performance Killer

-One of the most critical discoveries is how **channel churn** can destroy publishing performance, and how the `invoke()` function prevents it.
+One of the most critical discoveries is how **channel churn** can destroy publishing performance.

 ### Performance Issue with confirm-type: correlated